kjmckinley/quiz/README.md

 3. add questions, functions and a timer in js file to make quiz functional. using multiple ids, classes and 'on click' events.

 **Play with the idea of being more organized by adding additional html and js files in order to separate the quiz and the high score features.

 **Develope with multiple branches for the same reason.

+**try and create multiple questions that are randomized each time.

 # Code Quiz